AjayrajSingh/topaz/app/contacts/README.md

 This repo contains code for running a vanilla [Flutter][flutter] application (iOS & Android) and a [Fuchsia][fuchsia] specific set of [modules][modular].

 * **modules**: Fuchsia application code using Modular APIs.
-  * **chat**: Is a Flutter app with two entry points, one for Fuchsia and one for Vanilla Flutter.
+  * **contacts**: Is a Flutter app with two entry points, one for Fuchsia and one for Vanilla Flutter.
 * **services**: [FIDL][fidl] service definitions.
 * **tools**: Development helper scripts.